Sterling Airways Flight 296: Accident

 For better communication, the crew switched to the backup radio, but since it was quiet, the radio communications on the cockpit voice recorder were in poor condition or unusable.
 At 22:01, Flight 296 contacted the controller, but this was not recorded on the CVR.
-According to the controller's testimony, when the crew asked how the airport’s driving station worked, the controller replied, "it functions normally."
+According to the controller's testimony, when the crew asked how the airport's driving station worked, the controller replied, "it functions normally."
 The dispatcher also warned: "the ADF radio station antenna was reduced in length due to the runway extension, and 'DO' is not giving much power.
 Use the VOR at 115.7 [MHz] or the ILS localizer at 110.1 [MHz]."

 Just after this transmission, the crew transmitted another message.
 At 22:02:04 the controller made the following response: "296, Dubai, you are fading away say again please."
 And at 22:02:12 said, "296, Dubai, QNH Dubai 1016.5."
 Transmissions from flight 296 were not recorded by the CVR.
 At 22:03:15, the controller transmitted: "296, Dubai, next report field in sight", but the controller believed Flight 296 did not hear his message.
 At 22:04, the crew radioed that the VOR was not properly working, to which the controller transmitted at 18:03:42: "296, Dubai, if the VOR indication are not reliable, select ILS on and tune [at a] frequency of 110.1.
 The QDM is 300°, this will align you with the runway."

-Travelling at a speed of 95 knots, at a heading of 285° the aircraft descended at a vertical speed of about 800 ft per minute and had already descended to 1,400 ft when the crew saw the mountains right on the course.
-Engine power was increased, and the aircraft began to climb with a vertical speed of 600 ft–700 ft feet per minute (3–3.6 m / s).
-10 later seconds at 22:04 pm local time, the aircraft, at an altitude of 1,600 ft, 50 miles from Dubai airport and 10 miles north of the continuation of the longitudinal axis of runway 30 at a speed of 190 knots, the aircraft's left wing hit a mountain ridge.
-In the impact the left wing broke off.
-The plane continued another 869 ft meters before impacting below the top of the next ridge.
+Travelling at a speed of 195 knots, on a heading of 285° the aircraft descended at a vertical speed of about 800 ft/min and had already descended to 1,400 ft when the crew saw the mountains on their course.
+Engine power was increased, and the aircraft began to climb at a vertical speed of 600–700 ft/min.
+Ten seconds later the aircraft's left wing hit a mountain ridge at 22:04 pm local time, at an altitude of 1600 ft, 50 nmi from Dubai airport and 10 nmi north of the longitudinal axis of runway 30 at a speed of 190 knots.
+On impact, the left wing broke off.
+The plane continued another 869 m before impacting below the top of the next ridge.
 The wreckage slid down the slope and ended up in five different valleys.